In this tutorial, we are going to guide you with a simple example of setting up a Persistent Volume (PV) on your OVHcloud Managed Kubernetes Service.

 Storage Classes

-We currently support two Storage Classes on OVHcloud Managed Kubernetes: csi-cinder-high-speed
+We currently support two Storage Classes on OVHcloud Managed Kubernetes:

-and csi-cinder-classic
+csi-cinder-classic

-, both based on Cinder, the OpenStack Block Storage service.
-The difference between them is the associated physical storage device. csi-cinder-high-speed
+are based on Cinder, the OpenStack block storage service.
+The difference between them is the associated physical storage device.
+They are distributed transparently, on three physical local replicas.

 When you create a Persistent Volume Claim on your Kubernetes cluster, we provision the Cinder storage into your account.
 This storage is charged according to the OVH flexible cloud storage prices.